dsohk/rancher-on-azure-workshop/docs/02-Provision-Kubernetes.md

 ./generate-cloud-provider-json.sh
 ```

-You can now copy & paste the code ouput.
+You can now copy & paste the code output.

 ```
 {